ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 This outcome was made possible thanks to the GTS community members, who opened their hearts and reached out to us!
 We Japanese need to learn from this kind of open-mindedness as well.

-To be honest, ekumea1123 did more work than I did, and I also received a tremendous amount of help from [Briesmas](https://osu.ppy.sh/users/2865172), [goheegy](https://osu.ppy.sh/users/8057655), and [Raphalge](https://osu.ppy.sh/users/3918650).
+To be honest, ekumea1123 did more work than I did, and I also received a tremendous amount of help from ::Briesmas::{ user-id=2865172 }, [goheegy](https://osu.ppy.sh/users/8057655), and ::Raphalge::{ user-id=3918650 }.
 Please don't forget about them either.

 </div>